 For more instructions on how to fill holes in wood, check out this video by Charlie:

 Sand down all the nail holes you previously filled.
 Make sure all wood filler is sanded down flush with the architrave.
 Once these nail holes are sanded and painted, you won’t be able to tell they were ever there.

 For more instructions on sanding filled holes, start watching the video above 4 minutes in.

 Don’t fancy doing this job yourself?
 Find top-rated carpenters in your area by clicking the button below:

 How to Fit Door Architrave — Final Thoughts

 You now know how to fit architraves like a professional.
 If you follow the instructions outlined above, you’ll have professionally done architraves in just a few hours.

 Carefully make precise cuts and measurements, and everything will fit perfectly.
-It’s a rewarding afternoon project that will definitely impress your friends and family for years to come.
+It’s a rewarding afternoon project that will impress your friends and family for years to come.